-In addition to providing a vital public service for a marginalized community of musicians, Maria's Patio also organized public health campaigns in response to the HIV outbreak which was just beginning in Cuba at the time, the virus spreading at an alarming rate within the rock community.
+In addition to providing a vital public service for a marginalised community of musicians, Maria's Patio also organised public health campaigns in response to the HIV outbreak which was just beginning in Cuba at the time, the virus spreading at an alarming rate within the rock community.

 Noisey went on the road with "New York's grossest band," Hellbent Hooker, as they invaded Cuba.